What is Coaxial Cable and how is it used?

 Different sizes of coaxial cables

-Before you go out there in the market to buy coaxial cable, you must know that the 2 most common sizes currently in usage are RG6, and RG59
+Before you go out there in the market to buy coaxial cable, you must know that the 2 most common sizes currently in usage are RG6, and RG59.

 Getting confused by the acronyms?
 You need not worry as we are deciphering them in the next few lines.
 So, stay with us.